anti-mony/To-Do-Auto/README.md

 #### LIST OF FILES

-1. Everything complete is put in Total Project Folder.
+** Everything complete is put in Total Project Folder. **

   * All the files that store priorities of words.
 Our so called database.

   * The complete code ".cpp" file.

   * "Help.txt" contains information on how to actually go through with the program.

-2. Everything outside.
+** Everything outside. **

   * The ".cpp" files are just bits of code of the program.

   * "Key.xlsx" contains the key words , not completely but close to maximum.

   * "Log.docx" contains the log of our meetings , totally unmaintained.

 ---

 #### HOW TO USE THE PROGRAM

-1. Just compile and execute the code contained in the ".cpp" file.
+1. Just compile and execute the code contained in the "TotalProject.cpp" file.

 2. That's it.

 ---

-#### USEFUL INFORMATION
+#### IMPORTANT INFORMATION

 1.The priority data is already created by the developers.